Why Choose REAL Language Practice

 Only using your second language in a classroom is like John only practising in a swimming pool.

-You’ll get a bit better, but when it’s real (and you really need it), you still won’t be prepared.
+You’ll improve a little, but when it’s real, you won’t be ready.

-People get a shock when they travel and discover that the spoken English around them does not sound like the English they learned.
+People often get a shock when they travel and realise that spoken English doesn’t sound like what they learned.

-You don’t want to deal with this in work meeting, or responding to questions during your presentation.
+You don’t want to deal with that in a work meeting, or when responding to questions during a presentation.

-You need to get familiar with real spoken English, through real practice situations.
+You need to become familiar with real spoken English, through real practice.

 About REAL Language Practice